caicloud/nirvana/CONTRIBUTING.md

 ### Find something you are interested in

-Nirvana is in rapid development, many of things are not complete.
+Nirvana is in rapid development, many things are not complete.
 There are many components that you can dig into:

 - Docs
   - English